simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 Listener(prefixMastodonResource "http-listener", httpListenerArgs) |> ignore
 ```

 In the listener args we connect the listener to the load balancer and define the default action to redirect the requests to port 443.
-To handle the https requests we define a https listener which is connected to the load balancer and the certificate we retrieved at the beginning of this section:
+To handle the https requests, we define an https listener connected to the load balancer and the certificate we obtained at the beginning of this section:

 ```fsharp
 let httpsDefaultAction =